DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/LayoutCustomization/description.md

 PivotGrid allows you to customize its layout.
 This demo illustrates the following properties:

 - [rowHeaderLayout](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#rowHeaderLayout)
-Allows you to specify layout type for the row header items.
-The *"standard"* layout displays child items on the right from the parent items.
-Assign "*tree*" to this property to display items more compactly as a hierarchical structure.
+Allows you to specify the layout type for row header items.
+The *"standard"* layout displays child items to the right of the parent items.
+Assign "*tree*" to this property to display items more densely as a hierarchical structure.

 - [showTotalsPrior](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#showTotalsPrior)
 Specifies whether to show the total rows and columns before or after data.
 Applies only if **rowHeaderLayout** is *"standard"*.